China marks Nanjing Massacre anniversary but Xi silent

 However the two countries have sought to get relations back on track, and Abe and Xi met last month on the sidelines of a regional summit in Vietnam.

-Speaking at a memorial in the eastern city of Nanjing, Yu Zhengsheng, who heads a high profile but largely ceremonial advisory body to China's parliament, said China and Japan were neighbours with deep historic ties.
+Speaking at a memorial in Nanjing, Yu Zhengsheng, who heads a high profile but largely ceremonial advisory body to China's parliament, said China and Japan were neighbours with deep historic ties.

-China will deepen relations with all its neighbours, including Japan, on the basis of amity, sincerity and friendship, Yu said, in comments carried live on state television.
+China would deepen relations with all its neighbours, including Japan, on the basis of amity, sincerity and friendship, Yu said, in comments carried live on China's state television.

 "China and Japan must act on the basis of both their people's basic interests, correctly grasp the broad direction of peaceful and friendly cooperation, take history as a mirror, face the future and pass on friendship down the generations," Yu said.